World stocks ease further from highs, oil dips on COVID-19 count

 “The vaccines news are a positive medium-term impulse for the global economic outlook and investors are trying to weigh that against the prospect of an imminent stalling of the European and U.S. recovery amid the prospect of extensions of current lockdown measures,” said Rodrigo Catril, a senior FX strategist at NAB.

-Sterling weakened, down 0.4% against the dollar and 0.2% per euro, on a report Europe’s leaders would demand the European Commission publish Brexit no-deal plans as the deadline for trade talks go down to the wire.
+Sterling GBP=D3 weakened, down 0.1% against the dollar and 0.2% per euro, on a report Europe's leaders would demand the European Commission publish Brexit no-deal plans as the deadline for trade talks go down to the wire.

-Despite the equity market caution, gold traders continued to take a longer-term view, betting the COVID-19 vaccines would translate into a quicker economic recovery.
-That sent the precious metal to a one-week low.
+Gold traders continued to take a longer-term view, betting the COVID-19 vaccines would translate into a quicker economic recovery.
+That sent the precious metal to a one-week low XAU=.

-Bitcoin, sometimes regarded as a safe haven or at least a hedge against inflation, also pulled back and last stood at $17,599.
+Bitcoin BTC=BTSP, sometimes regarded as a safe haven or at least a hedge against inflation, also pulled back and last stood at $17,720.

 Our Standards: The Thomson Reuters Trust Principles.